 Harvest was good for the first year at both gardens, but declined in the years following.
 The locations chosen for gardening were close to peoples’ homes, but soil fertility was not ideal.
 The first garden was challenged by financial support issues, a lack of working equipment, and poor communication, organization, and attendance.
 The second garden suffered from improper irrigation and poor location, but participants were pleased with the project organization and cooperation and had even built a nursery.

 Overall, communication between organizations and local people is necessary in conservation projects.
 However, the relationship between government and “the governed” shouldn’t end there.
 There needs to be mutual respect and understanding of other peoples’ way of life.
-At some point, it must be considered whether human life and culture is more important than the Euro-centric approach to environmentalism that creates barriers between land and people.

-The story of what has happened at Mkuze wetland unfortunately mirrors some other indigenous groups’ situations, such as the Chol-Maya in Mexico or Ngobe in Panama, whose environmental ties to land have also been broken down by the pressure to “develop” and conserve land.
+The story of what has happened at Mkuze wetland unfortunately mirrors some other indigenous groups’ situations, such as the Chol-Maya in Mexico or Ngobe in Panama, whose environmental ties to land have also been broken down by the pressure to develop and conserve land.
 Truthfully, indigenous groups tend to use sustainable land management practices, and their land is more at risk of degradation if they lose that property to large companies who use less environmentally conscious techniques.
 This issue of indigenous land-grabbing by large corporations is being studied by many scholars, but there is a crucial need for activism.
 This article was written using information from the Mkuze wetland study by A.C.
 Dahlberg and C. Burlando published in Ecology & Society in 2009.

 Hope you enjoyed this article!
 I’m aiming to address the topic of indigenous land rights into my Masters thesis work because a lot of tribal groups subsist on wetlands (or used to).
 Have you heard of similar issues before?
 Comment below!
 Have a wonderful weekend, Jess 🙂